 Philippe-Jacques de Loutherbourg

-on April 13th this year posted a short blog about the cutting-out of the French corvette Chevrette in 1801 (Click here to read it if you missed that blog).
+Some time ago I posted a short blog about the cutting-out of the French corvette Chevrette in 1801 (Click here to read it if you missed that blog).
 I had stumbled on this incident through finding in an 1894 publication a most dramatic engraving depicting it.
 It was based on a painting by somebody referred to simply as “de Loutherbourg”.
 Given that the name was an unusual one for an apparently British artist I decided to find out more.
 Not only did I discover a quite fascinating and unexpected story, but the quest introduced me to a number of other artists of the 18th and early 19th Centuries who specialised in maritime subjects.
 Several of these had stories – and backgrounds – as unusual as de Loutherbourg’s and I’ll return to them in later blogs.
 It is through the eyes of these men that we have come to form our mental pictures of the Age of Fighting Sail.
 It came as a surprise to me to learn that many of these painters, far from being studio-bound, had direct experience of life at sea, and even of combat, as I’ll tell of in future posts.

 de Loutherbourg’s “The Glorious First of June”